Adyen/adyen-commercetools/extension/docs/DevelopmentAndDeploymentGuide.md

 ### AWS Lambda

-For deployment to lambda zip the extensions folder and specify the src/lambda.handler as the entry point for the function
+For deployment to lambda zip the extensions folder and specify `src/lambda.handler` as the entry point for the function

 ### Docker
 For easy deployment you can use the [Extension module docker image](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-extension/tags).